ERFouX/fouxnotes-blog/README.md

 ## Features

 - User authentication and authorization
-- Create, edit, and delete blog posts
+- Create, edit, and delete blog posts (Not yet complete)
-- Commenting system
-- Tagging and categorization
+- Tagging and categorization (Not yet complete)
 - Responsive design

 ## Getting Started